Eason-NotFound/Start_My_Own_LLM/Chapter I/Create my first chatbot.md

 ```

 ### This function is for storing the past information
+This function collects input and incorporating it into the context or conversation.
+It is simply like adding text into list.
 ```
 def add_prompts_conversation(_):
     #Get the value introduced by the user